 Skip to content

-The Community Solar Foundation Course is designed for people who want to move beyond learning about community energy and start helping to deliver real solar projects.
+The Community Solar Foundation (CSF) course is designed for individuals and organisation who want to move beyond learning about community energy and start delivering real solar projects.
 Developed by Big Solar Co-op and grounded in practical experience, the course provides a comprehensive introduction to the skills, knowledge and processes involved in bringing community funded solar projects from idea to reality.

 What you’ll learn